LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

 Tested on: Apache Spark 1.6, 2.0 and 2.1 + YARN/Hadoop 2.6.0 (CDH)

-1. Use `kinit` to get the Kerberos TGT in the credential cache file use `klist -l` to get path of credential cache file.
+1. Use `kinit` to get the Kerberos TGT in the credential cache file use `klist -l` to get the path of the credential cache file.
 A typical default path value is: /tmp/krb5cc_$UID

 2. This is an optional step: set KRB5CCNAME on the client/driver machine.
 Example:
 `export KRB5CCNAME=/tmp/krb5cc_$UID`